-The benefits of physical exercise, time outdoors, community participation, voluntary and service-based activity on mental wellbeing and happiness.
+The benefits of physical exercise, time outdoors, community participation, voluntary and service-based activity on mental wellbeing and happiness. their mental wellbeing and others.
 Where and how to seek support for their mental wellbeing and others.
 It is common for people to experience mental ill health.
-Where and how to seek support for their mental wellbeing and others.
-It is common for people to experience mental ill health.
-Where and how to seek support for their mental wellbeing and others someone else's mental wellbeing or ability to control their emotions (including issues arising online) to if they are worried about their own or someone else's mental wellbeing or ability to control their emotions (including issues arising online).
+Where and how to seek support for their mental wellbeing and others to control their emotions (including issues arising online) someone else's mental wellbeing or ability to control their emotions (including issues arising online).
 The influences on behaviour including peer pressure/media influences.
 Internet safety and harms Where and how to report concerns and get support with issues online.
 About the benefits of rationing time spent online that for most people the internet is an integral part of life and has many benefits.
-The risks of excessive time spent on electronic device .
+The risks of excessive time spent on electronic device.
 That for most people the internet is an integral part of life and has many benefits.
 Discussion about the risks of excessive time spent on electronic devices.
-Discussion about the risks of excessive time spent on electronic devices.
+Why social media, some computer games and online Discussion about the risks of excessive time spent on electronic devices.
 Discussion about the risks of excessive time spent on electronic devices .
-How to be a discerning consumer of information online including understanding that information, including that from search engines, is ranked, selected and targeted.
-How to consider the effect of their The impact of positive and negative content online on their own and others' mental and physical wellbeing.
-That the internet can also be a negative place where online abuse, trolling, bullying and
+How to be a discerning consumer of information How to be a discerning consumer of information online including understanding that information, including that from search engines, is ranked, selected and targeted.
+How to consider the effect of their online actions on others and know how to The impact of positive and negative content online on their own and others' mental and physical wellbeing.
+That the internet can also be a negative place where online abuse, trolling, bullying and harassment can take place, which can have a negative